Five Holy Wounds: Private revelations

-She began to report visions of Jesus in 1866, telling her to contemplate the Holy Wounds.
+Mary Martha Chambon began to report visions of Jesus in 1866, telling her to contemplate the Holy Wounds.
 The mother superior kept a chronicle of her life which was published in 1923 and sold widely.
 The next year the Vatican granted an indulgence to those who said the following prayer, based on her reported visions: "Eternal Father I offer the wounds of Our Lord Jesus Christ, to heal those of our souls."

 She reported that Jesus asked her to unite her sufferings with his in the Rosary of the Holy Wounds as an Act of Reparation for the sins of the world.
 She reported that Jesus told her that "[w]hen you offer My Holy Wounds for sinners, you must not forget to do so for the souls in Purgatory, as there are but few who think of their relief...
 The Holy Wounds are the treasure of treasures for the souls in Purgatory."

 The Chaplet of the Holy Wounds is prayed on a standard five decade rosary.
 This chaplet was approved for the Order of the Visitation of Holy Mary in 1912, and was authorized for all Catholic Church by Decree of the Congregation for the Doctrine of the Faith on March 23, 1999.